 Rather than spending time placing content in front of potential clients who are not in your target market, creating a custom audience allows you to reach a specific group of people who fit into your vision of an ideal client.

 Tip: Narrow your target audience by adding in specifics.
-If you know that your blog posts cater to mainly women, make sure to specify that when choosing an audience.
-This will give you a smaller reach, but allows you to create more of a personal connection with your audience.
+If you know that your blog posts cater to mostly women, make sure to specify that when choosing an audience.
+This will give you a smaller reach but allows you to create more of a personal connection with your audience.

 Unlike the earlier days of Facebook, organic reach is not as powerful as it used to be.
-Boosting your posts is an effective way to place your content in front of ideal clients.
+Using Facebook ads for photographers to boost your posts is an effective way to place your content in front of ideal clients.
 When you boost a post, it means you are adding money to ensure your content gets in front of the right people.
 When boosting your posts, Facebook tells you how many potential clients your post will reach for the amount of money you provide.

 Try boosting posts that relate to the custom audience you created.
 If you are targeting single women who are in a serious relationship, you will want to share content that relates to where they are in their life before the engagement.
 When your targeting efforts are geared toward engaged couples, you should share content that helps them with their wedding day planning.
 This helps build trust in you, which will make them more likely to choose you as their wedding photographer.

-Because Facebook does not make it easy to tag people on your page, it is important to know hacks that can help you share your content with a larger audience.
+Because Facebook does not make it easy to tag people on your Facebook photography pages, it is important to know hacks that can help you share your content with a larger audience.

 - Click on the post’s image and tag: When you are on your business page, click on a live post.
 Choose the drop-down arrow that shows your profile icon and change the “Liking and Commenting” part to reflect your personal page.
 From there, click on the image and select the person’s name that you want to tag.